 Hi, friends!
 You’ll never believe that we are still getting snow over here…. in April!
 I know!
 Crazy, right?!
 I’m dying for some springtime weather, but that isn’t keeping my kiddos from learning all about rain and the water cycle!
+We just love this water cycle experiment for little learners!

 When we begin our rain unit, I always like to discuss the water cycle with the kiddos.
 First, we read the story Splish!
 Splash! by Josepha Sherman.